-That’s why I want to help you to do bit changing fast and easy.
+That’s why I want to help you to do bit changes fast and easy.

-Imagine this: you finally purchased your new Dremel tool, with different attachments, for different applications… What now?
-You know which bit is for what purpose, but how to change the bit?
+Imagine this: you finally purchased your new Dremel tool, with different attachments, for different applications… Now what?
+You know which bit is for what purpose, but how to change it?

 I totally know what you are talking about…

-And I have decided to write these instruction/tips to make your life easier.
+These instruction/tips are made to make your life easier.

-Let`s first go through Dremel tool and its usage shortly.
+First, let`s go through the Dremel tool and its usage shortly.

-What is Dremel tool and what it is used for?
+What is a Dremel tool and what it is used for?

-You can use the Dremel tool either you are working at home or in workshop.
-It is so versatile tool, plus cordless version and there are no limits for its usage.
-The Dremel is a must have tool and you need to have it in your toolbox.
+You can use the Dremel tool at home or in the workshop.
+It is a versatile tool, plus cordless version and there are no limits for its usage.
+The Dremel is a must have tool.
+You definitely need to have it in your toolbox.

-You can use Dremel tool for many different applications:
+You can use a Dremel tool for many different applications:

-For woodcarving you have a lot of different bits which you can use.
+For woodcarving, you have a lot of different bits you can use.
 It all depends on what you will do.
 For engraving metal use metal bits.
-If you are planning to try your engraving skills on the glass, then you should use a diamond engraving bit and silicon carbide grinding bit.
+If you are planning to try your engraving skills on the glass, then you should use a diamond engraving bit and a silicon carbide grinding bit.